autocrypt/autocrypt/doc/faq.rst

 RvK: allows revocations using keyservers

-SR: Spam resistant/publicly list email addresses
+SR: Spam resistant/publicly list e-mail addresses

-Using a salted hash of the email address for the uid to not list them on keyservers would prevent the privacy issue of public mail addresses but the key should not be uploaded in the first place.
+Using a salted hash of the e-mail address for the uid to not list them on keyservers would prevent the privacy issue of public mail addresses but the key should not be uploaded in the first place.

-Accidental or malicious uploading of keys with associated email addresses should be prevented by introducing a flag at the keys that says that keyservers shouldn't accept it.
+Accidental or malicious uploading of keys with associated e-mail addresses should be prevented by introducing a flag at the keys that says that keyservers shouldn't accept it.
 See `issue #1
 <https://github.com/autocrypt/autocrypt/issues/1>`_.